prestonp/qlock/README.md

 bar completed - 443ms
 ```

-Or profile a single event
+Use `profile()` to measure a single event.
+Note that this
+requires two calls to start and end the event.

 ```javascript
 qlk.profile('getUser');